brson/multirust/README.md

 * Definitely broken on windows.
 * Concurrent writing of `multirust`'s metadata can possibly cause minor data loss in limited circumstances.
-* Paths with tabs in their names will cause breakage when configured with overrides.
+* Paths with semicolons in their names will cause breakage when configured with overrides.
 * Other unusual characters in paths may break overrides.
 * Overrides at the filesystem root probably don't work.